kaushikraj/dockerfile.flask-uwsgi-nginx/README.md

-## Just forked from [https://github.com/dockerfiles/django-uwsgi-nginx](https://github.com/dockerfiles/django-uwsgi-nginx), change Django to Flask.
+## Forked from [https://github.com/ankitjamuar/dockerfile.flask-uwsgi-nginx](https://github.com/ankitjamuar/dockerfile.flask-uwsgi-nginx).
+Using python:2.7 as base.

 # Flask, uWSGI and Nginx in a container